ashwindasr/Jet-Brains-Academy/Python/Tic-Tac-Toe/Stage_3/README.md

 In this stage, your program should:

     1. Fill the field from the input and print it as in the previous stage.
-    2 .Find the state in which the game is at the moment and print it.
+    2. Find the state in which the game is at the moment and print it.
 Possible states:

    - ```"Game not finished"``` - when no side has a three in a row but the field has empty cells;
    - ```"Draw"``` - when no side has a three in a row and the field has no empty cells;